yeongsheng-tan/docker/ARCHITECTURE.md

 a valid network connection (tcp or udp) to the process listening on 0.0.0.0:PORT inside `c`.

+Environment:

+* `backlog`: as a convenience, the first `N` connections (where *N* is the value of this variable) to the exposed port are guaranteed to succeed, even if no process is listening on the backend port.
+Reading and writing to the connection will block until the backend port is available, at which time the connection will resume as normal.
+Once the backlog is full, new connections will fail.
+Established connections do not time out: the connection remains open as long as the client doesn''t interrupt it.
+Defaults to to *N=1024*.
+This feature greatly facilitates orchestration: client containers can simply connect as soon as a port is available for lookup, without having to implement timeout/retry logic in every single application.
+(See [Multi-container stacks]).

 #### NEW: create a new child container

 Syntax: `new`